-This is a showy quiche, perfect for houseguests from far-flung places, for baby showers for besties, and for knocking the socks off your relatively new S.O. on a long weekend in the mountains.
+This is a showy quiche, perfect for a luxe birthday brunch, for leaving on a friend’s porch as a breakfast treat, or for knocking the socks off your relatively new S.O. on a long weekend in the mountains.
 In fact, it’s special enough, we’d also serve it for a light lunch or dinner on the patio — in all cases, think about putting a little green salad and some sparkling wine next to it.

 Our tip: If you’re not a morning person, consider making the dough in advance.
 It can be wrapped and refrigerated overnight.